 Beermann Law Partner and CLII Fellow Aubrey Parker told Windy City Times that she and her wife Ellen have two kids that they conceived using the same sperm donor with each of them carrying a child.

 "For LGBTQ couples such as ourselves, there are so many unique questions to consider," said Parker.
 "When did marital property begin to accumulate?
 As of the date of our civil union?
 As of the date of our subsequent marriage?
 Or at some earlier date, when we would have been married if it had been legal?
 The answer is, it depends.
 There are arguments to be made ( and which have successfully been made ) under all of those scenarios and different dates.
 Another question: for our two beautiful children, who would have parenting rights and responsibilities?
 What would their futures look like?
 All of these are questions that we hope to never have to address ourselves, but for many LGBTQ couples who find themselves going through a divorce, these questions are very real, very difficult to answer ( both legally and emotionally ), and can be devastating if fought in a courtroom setting."

 Parker said Collaborative Law has given her practice "another tool for her toolbox to help those with complex legal issues find unique solutions to their issues."

-The Parkers were featured in Website Link Here .
+The Parkers were featured in Article Link Here .